Background pattern

 Carmustine Glenmark 100 mg powder and solvent for concentrate for solution for infusion EFG

-Read this prospect carefully before starting to use this medicine, because it contains important information for you.
+Read all of this leaflet carefully before you start using this medicine because it contains important information for you.

-• Keep this prospect, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

-• If you have any doubts, consult your doctor, pharmacist or nurse.
+• If you have any further questions, ask your doctor, pharmacist, or nurse.

-• If you experience adverse effects, consult your doctor or nurse, even if they are not listed in this prospect.
+• If you experience any side effects, talk to your doctor or nurse, even if it is not listed in this leaflet.
 See section 4.

 3. How to use Carmustine Glenmark

-4. Possible adverse effects
+4. Possible side effects

 5. Storage of Carmustine Glenmark

-6. Contents of the package and additional information
+6. Contents of the pack and further information

 • Brain tumors (glioblastoma, brainstem gliomas, medulloblastoma, astrocytoma, and ependymoma), brain metastases.

-Do not use Carmustina Glenmark
+Do not use Carmustine Glenmark

-• If you have severe kidney failure.
+• if you have severe kidney failure.

-• In children and adolescents.
+• in children and adolescents.

-• If you are breastfeeding.
+• if you are breastfeeding.

 Warnings and precautions

-Before treatment, liver, lung, and kidney function will be evaluated, and monitored periodically during treatment.
+Before treatment, liver, lung, and kidney function will be evaluated and monitored periodically during treatment.

 Your doctor will inform you of the possibility of lung damage and allergic reactions and their symptoms.
 If these symptoms appear, you should contact your doctor immediately (see section 4).

-Be especially careful when using Carmustina Glenmark
+Be careful when using Carmustine Glenmark

 Special instructions before starting treatment